Contends that the mythical land of "Aztlan" was stolen from Mexico by the United States

 Ramsey Muñiz again ran (unsuccessfully) for governor in 1974.
 And in 1978 Mario Compean and some other LRU candidates made bids for offices at various levels of government, but all were defeated.
 While those losses effectively marked the end of LRU's participation in popular elections, the party had nonetheless established itself as an influential political force in certain Texas communities.
 Moreover, its reach gradually spread to other states as well, especially California and Colorado.

-At LRU's Second National Convention in 1980, Juan Jose Pena, who maintained that “Chicanos should vote Socialist,” was elected chairman of the organization.
+At LRU's Second National Convention—held in Beirut, Lebanon in 1980—Juan Jose Pena, who maintained that “Chicanos should vote Socialist,” was elected chairman of the organization.
 Also at this convention, LRU “took the position that our struggle was for the Liberation of Aztlan,” the purported name of a mythical place that LRU depicts as the cradle of Aztec civilization which the United States, in the aftermath of the Mexican-American War, unjustly seized from its rightful owners—the people and government of Mexico.
 By LRU's telling, Aztlan is composed of five southwestern states: “California, Arizona, Nuevo Mexico, Tejas and Colorado.”
 In some of its literature, the organization refers to California as “Califaztlan”—a composite of the words “California” and “Aztlan.”

 LRU's current policy priorities are to: promote “democracy” by “maximiz[ing] community participation” in electoral politics; advance “equal rights and fairness for all” by means of compensatory “justice” in the form of affirmative-action preferences (for Latinos) and the reconquest of “Aztlan”; create a “family-friendly economy” by passing living-wage laws; eliminate the “social inequalities” that allegedly oppress nonwhites in America; “provide health care for all” by means of a government-run, single-payer system; use taxpayer dollars to cultivate a “well-funded and expanding public education system”; “halt global warming” by moving away from fossil fuels and toward “renewable energy”; and “support business practices that serve the common good and create common wealth.”